Fashion

 Luxury, which was the growth driver for the fashion industry before COVID-19 will be hit even harder, with an estimated decline of -35 to -39% in 2020 year-on-year (with possible positive growth of 1 to 4% in 2021).
 If stores remain closed for two more months, McKinsey estimates 80% of publically listed companies will be in financial distress.
 However, even beyond the economic crisis, humanitarian repercussions in some sourcing countries such as Bangladesh, Vietnam, and Ethiopia are expected to outlast the pandemic.
 The fashion industry is probably at the beginning of a long and painful fight.
 The crisis will certainly encourage the strong companies and accelerate the decline of those that were struggling before, thereby reshaping fashion’s competitive landscape.

-Would you say we will try to go back to normal as quickly as possible or do you think we will need to rethink the world post-Covid-19?
+Would you say we will try to go back to normal as quickly as possible or do you think we will need t

 The current crisis is a catalyst that will push the industry into change.
 The system is broken.
 Of course, this change and the creation of the new normal will not happen in a month or even in a year.
 It is a long way off.
 Nevertheless, now is the time for industry leaders to, on one hand, begin preparing immediate actions to bring business back, and, on the other hand, think more strategically to imagine the next normal and how to profoundly reform current business models in order to survive or get stronger in a reshaped competitive environment.